RealArslaanYT/SwiftKFD-s3gf4ult/README.md

 - import SwiftKFD and SwiftKFD_objc
 - run `try?
 SmartKopen()` to kopen and `SmartKclose()` to kclose!
 - Thats all! now you can do all your normal kfd stuff
+- API is based on the kfd implementation in [wh1te4ever/kfund](https://github.com/wh1te4ever/kfund)

 ## Compatibility:
 - iOS & iPadOS: 16.6.1 and below